Higginsville, Western Australia

 Higginsville is a town in the Goldfields-Esperance Region of Western Australia.
-At the 2016 census, Higginsville had a population of 66.
+According to the 2016 census, Higginsville had a population of 66.

 The town was gazetted in 1907 and is believed to have been named after the prospector Patrick Justice Higgins.

-The town is located on the Esperance Branch Railway, west of Lake Cowan.
+The town is located on the Esperance branch railway, west of Lake Cowan.
 The currently active Higginsville Gold Mine is located nearby.